 - Central Bank Digital Currency

-Central bank digital currency (CBDCs) are digital currencies that are regulated and issued by a country’s central bank.
+Central bank digital currencies (CBDCs) are digital currencies that are regulated and issued by a country’s central bank.
 A CBDC can be used to supplement or replace regular traditional currencies.
 In contrast to fiat currency, which exists in both physical and digital forms, a CBDC only exists in digital form.

 The Importance of Digital Currency: